aaviator42/StorX/README.md

 ####  5. `\StorX\Sx::returnKey(keyName, store)`

 Reads a key and returns the value.
-Use of this function is discouraged, use `readKey()` instead whenever possible!
+Use of this function is discouraged, because if exceptions are disabled and the key read fails, then detecting the failure is messy.
+Use `readKey()` instead whenever possible!

 ```php